joelwebb/Mad-Chatter/README.md

 # Mad-Chatter
+![mad_hatter.PNG]
-Chatbot Flask App &amp; Model Evaluation
+Chatbot Flask App and Model Evaluation

 # Description
 This github repository is a home for all things chatbot related.